While we could name 1,000 things to do in Ireland, here are the top ten things to do before you kick the bucket!

 Witness how the great migration of the Scots-Irish began from this very area in the 18th century.
 See the uncanny reproduction of the era from the schoolhouse to the little town to forge.

-Spend an afternoon in the National Museum of Ireland in Dublin
+Spend an afternoon at the National Museum of Ireland in Dublin

 Home to over 2 million artifacts, dating from the Stone Age.
 Learn about the incredible culture from the earliest Celtic days to the dawn of Christianity and beyond.
 Marvel at the genius and creativity instilled deep in the Celtic soul.